The College View: Administration

 The newspaper is run entirely voluntarily and is affiliated to the DCU Media Production Society.
 In addition to advertising revenue, The College View is funded by a grant from the Society Life Committee, however the newspaper remains fully independent.

 Supplements

-The HYPE is the arts and lifestyle supplement of The College View, and is run as 16-page supplement within the newspaper.
+The HYPE is the arts supplement of The College View.
 It was previously named the Suss until the 2017/18 academic year.
 It was previously named Flux where it won magazine of the year at the 2010 Oxygen.ie [sic] Student Media Awards.
 The arts supplement was previously named The Attic, having been renamed in 2009/10.

 The Look was a fashion supplement produced in conjunction with the DCU Style Society in the past; however, is now published independently.

 The Bill O'Herlihy Cup

 The Bill O'Herlihy Cup is an annual five-a-side football match held every year between The College View and DCUfm.

 The game is a yearly tradition each April at Dublin City University between the rival student newspaper and radio station.

 Founded in 2010, the game is named after broadcaster and journalist Bill O'Herlihy.

 The Cork native covered numerous World Cups, European Championships and Olympic Games for RTÉ and is considered one of the greatest-ever Irish sports broadcasters.
 O'Herlihy died in May 2015.

 The Bill O'Herlihy Cup was named in his honour.
 O'Herlihy presented the trophy on one occasion during a visit to Dublin City University and was interviewed by DCUfm about his career in media and broadcasting afterwards.